U.S. to get coveted Alibaba IPO after Hong Kong talks founder

 “Certainly, from a market perspective it’s a terrific time to be in the market for the Internet companies out of China,” said a source familiar with the Alibaba plans.
 “We’ve all seen how Tencent, Baidu, etc, have traded and the global Internet stocks are doing great.”

-The IPO would ride a wave of bullish views on the company after its revenue soared 71 percent in the first quarter to $1.4 billion, with profits nearly tripling to $669 million, according to figures released in July by Yahoo Inc YHOO.O, one of its key shareholders.
+The IPO would ride a wave of bullish views on the company after its revenue soared 71 percent in the first quarter to $1.4 billion, with profits nearly tripling to $669 million, according to figures released in July by Yahoo Inc, one of its key shareholders.

 Hong Kong’s failure to secure the mega listing means both lost revenues and the marketing clout to attract other deals, rubbing salt into wounds caused by falling trading volumes and a thin IPO pipeline.